Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 ## 4. Development / Debugging Journey

-This project went through several iterations, each motivated by diagnosing *why* the fast pathway was not helping.
+This project went through several iterations each motivated by diagnosing *why* the fast pathway was not helping.
 This iterative process is itself a core part of the research contribution.

 | Iteration | Fast-pathway design | Baseline forgetting | Hybrid forgetting | Outcome |
 |---|---|---|---|---|